angular/angular/aio/content/tutorial/toh-pt5.md

 The `DashboardComponent` hero links do nothing at the moment.

-Now that the router has a route to `HeroDetailComponent`, fix the dashboard hero links to navigate via the _parameterized_ dashboard route.
+Now that the router has a route to `HeroDetailComponent`, fix the dashboard hero links to navigate using the _parameterized_ dashboard route.

 <code-example
   path="toh-pt5/src/app/dashboard/dashboard.component.html"